Health Care Services

 - Current active and unrestricted license as an RN and APRN in California (NP applicants)

 - Physician Assistants must be board-certified by the National Commission on Certification of Physician Assistants (NCCPA)

 - Be proficient in spoken and written English

 *Applicants must be board eligible if graduating winter or spring of 2022 and, if selected, must obtain boards and required licensures before program begins.

 Thank you for your interest in the California Correctional Health Care Service (CCHCS) Nurse Practitioner and Physician Assistant Residency Program.
 The following items are required to complete the application process:

 - Completed California Correctional Health Care Services NP and PA Residency Program Application (click at right)

 - Three (3) letters of recommendation

-The CCHCS NP and PA Residency Program application can be submitted electronically via email to CCHCSNPPAresidency@cdcr.ca.gov.
-Simply download the PDF, complete all fields, save, and attach to the email.
+The CCHCS NP and PA Residency Program application and supporting materials can be submitted electronically via email to CCHCSNPPAresidency@cdcr.ca.gov.
+Simply download the PDF, complete all fields, save, and attach it to the email.